Vincent-Ambrose/Loan-Default-Risk-Analysis/README.md

 The bank already has some data on the creditworthiness of customers.
 Our report will be considered fot creating a credit score for a customer potential.
 A credit score is used to assess the ability of a potential borrower to repay his loan.

+The project is done in VS code with Jupyter Notebook extension.
+Attached there is the excel file used for the analysis